joshcanhelp/josh-to-11/content/post/105-friends-holding-you-back-or-helping-you.md

 wpid: 22
 ---

-# Friends: holding you back or helping you?

 I smoked cigarettes for more than ten years starting in my teens.
 One of the best personal decisions I ever made was to finally quit smoking.
 I did this just over a year after I moved to a new state and away from friends I’ve known and smoked with and drank with for many years.